Advanced Certificate in Wild Animal Studies VEN037

 • Establishing and Enforcing Legislation

-Consider Legislation regarding ethical behaviour of zoos and sanctuaries again varies within and between countries.
-Most countries now have some form of legislation governing zoos.
+Consider legislation regarding ethical behaviour of zoos and sanctuaries varies within and between countries.
+Today, most countries have some form of legislation governing zoos.
 The content can vary greatly but there are some basic provisions similar to most.
-These may cover aspects of:
+These generally cover aspects of:

 • Animal housing and facilities